suffolklibraries/lgc/content/collections/events/black-british-ballet.md

     content:
       -
         type: text
-        text: 'The exhibition will include almost 30 images, posters and news articles from the past 60 years, video clips of the dancer’s stories.'
+        text: "The exhibition will include almost 30 images, posters and news articles from the past 60 years, video clips of the dancers' stories."
   -
     type: paragraph
     attrs: